HugoBlox/theme-academic-cv/content/publication/chen-annual-2021/index.md

   the current distribution of supraglacial- and proglacial-lake area across HMA.
 The Hi-MAG database is available at textlessa href=\"https://doi.org/10.5281/zenodo.4275164\"textgreaterhttps://doi.org/10.5281/zenodo.4275164textless/atextgreater
-  (Chen et al., 2020), and it can be used for studies of the complex interactions between glaciers, climate and glacial lakes, studies of GLOFs, and water resources.textless/ptextgreater
+  (Chen et al., 2020), and it can be used for studies of the complex interactions between glaciers, climate and glacial lakes, studies of GLOFs, and water resources.
 publication: '*Earth System Science Data*'
 url_pdf: https://essd.copernicus.org/articles/13/741/2021/
 doi: 10.5194/essd-13-741-2021